 Adair Grain, bombers, Boston lock down, boston marathon, boston marathon bombing, Chechan suspects, corporate terrorism, Corporatism, fertilizer factory, terrorism, West Fertilizer Company, west texas

-I hold no sympathy for the Boston Marathon bombers who killed three people and permanently disabled at least a dozen others, but the bombing’s aftermath became surreal.
+I hold no sympathy for the Boston Marathon bombers who killed three people and permanently disabled at least a dozen others, but news and Internet coverage in the bombing’s aftermath became every bit as sick as the bombing itself.

-For some reason, while writing this post I remembered that plane crash scene with Ezra Stiles (Edward Herrmann) at the stick, from the movie The Great Waldo Pepper.
+For some reason, while writing this post I remembered that plane crash scene with Ezra Stiles (Edward Herrmann) at the stick of his crashed plane, in the movie The Great Waldo Pepper, while the crowd watched him burn, in sadistic interest.

 …an explosion at a fertilizer factory in West, Texas killed 12 people to date, wounded 200 others, and 60 for which remain unaccounted.
 And we learn that